rjb4standards/CISASAGReader/README.md

 The SCRM practices implemented during the creation of this product followed the Supply Chain Risk Management (SCRM) implementation guidance provided by the US National Aeronatutics and Space Administration [NASA SCRM Guidance Materials](https://www.nasa.gov/secure-software-development-self-attestation-resources-and-knowledge/)

-## How long did it take to produce the CISASAGReader SBOM, VDR, VRF and CISA Software Acquistion Guide Spreadsheet?
+## How long did it take to produce the CISASAGReader SBOM, VDR, VRF and CISA Software Acquistion Guide Spreadsheet Attestation Artifacts?

 | **Artifact**   | **Duration** | **Tool Used** |
 |:----------:|:-----:| -------------------: